aertslab/arboreto/docs/index.rst

     * Source code at Github_
     * Releases at PyPI_

-The *Arboretum* software library addresses this issue by providing a computational strategy that allows executing the class of GRN inference algorithms exemplified by GENIE3_ [1]_ on hardware ranging from a single computer to a multi-node compute cluster.
+The *Arboreto* software library addresses this issue by providing a computational strategy that allows executing the class of GRN inference algorithms exemplified by GENIE3_ [1]_ on hardware ranging from a single computer to a multi-node compute cluster.
 This class of GRN inference algorithms is defined by a series of steps, one for each target gene in the dataset, where the most important candidates from a set of regulators are determined from a regression model to predict a target gene's expression profile.

 Members of the above class of GRN inference algorithms are attractive from a computational point of view because they are parallelizable by nature.
-In arboretum, we specify the parallelizable computation as a Dask_ graph [2]_, a data structure that represents the task schedule of a computation.
+In arboreto, we specify the parallelizable computation as a Dask_ graph [2]_, a data structure that represents the task schedule of a computation.
 A Dask scheduler assigns the tasks in a Dask graph to the available computational resources.
-Arboretum uses the `Dask distributed`_ scheduler to spread out the computational tasks over multiple processes running on one or multiple machines.
+Arboreto uses the `Dask distributed`_ scheduler to spread out the computational tasks over multiple processes running on one or multiple machines.

-Arboretum currently supports 2 `GRN inference algorithms`_:
+Arboreto currently supports 2 `GRN inference algorithms`_:

-1. **GRNBoost2**: fast GRN inference algorithm using `stochastic Gradient Boosting Machine`_ [3]_ regression with `early-stopping`_ regularization, the Arboretum flagship algorithm.
+1. **GRNBoost2**: fast GRN inference algorithm using `stochastic Gradient Boosting Machine`_ [3]_ regression with `early-stopping`_ regularization, the Arboreto flagship algorithm.

 2. **GENIE3**: the popular classic GRN inference algorithm using `Random Forest`_ (RF) or ExtraTrees_ (ET) regression.